 is valid, where $v$ is a vertex, $\textrm{Lip}(\phi)$ is the level-set function's Lipschitz constant (set to $1.2$), and $\texttt{diag}(C)$ is $C$'s diagonal length.
 Conversely, we mark any cells for coarsening whenever they cannot fulfill the above criterion \cite{Mirzadeh;etal:16:Parallel-level-set}.

-Our research builds on the parallel level-set methods provided in \cite{Mirzadeh;etal:16:Parallel-level-set}, which rely on Burstedde and coauthors' {\tt p4est} library \cite{Burstedde;Wilcox;Ghattas:11:p4est:-Scalable-Algo}. {\tt p4est} is a suite of highly scalable routines for grid refinement, coarsening, partitioning, and load-balancing.
+Our research extends the parallel level-set methods provided in \cite{Mirzadeh;etal:16:Parallel-level-set}, which rely on Burstedde and coauthors' {\tt p4est} library \cite{Burstedde;Wilcox;Ghattas:11:p4est:-Scalable-Algo}. {\tt p4est} is a suite of highly scalable routines for refining, coarsening, partitioning, and load-balancing grids.
 This library represents the adaptive grid $\mathcal{G}$ as a \textit{forest} of abutting quadtrees rooted in individual cells of a coarse parent grid known as the \textit{macromesh}.
 The most important contribution of Mirzadeh \etal in \cite{Mirzadeh;etal:16:Parallel-level-set} is a parallel interpolation procedure.
-This algorithm exploits {\tt p4est}'s ghost layering and global nodal indexing by recreating the entire forest as a per-process, local hierarchical representation.
-As shown in \Cref{sec:Methodology}, we extensively employ their local replication and multi-process interpolation mechanisms to realize semi-Lagrangian advection.
-For more details about {\tt p4est} and the level-set methods for distributed memory systems using efficient {\tt MPI} communications \cite{MPI14}, we refer the reader to their respective manuscripts and handouts.
+This algorithm exploits {\tt p4est}'s ghost layering and global nodal indexing by recreating the entire forest as a per-process hierarchical representation.
+As shown in \Cref{sec:Methodology}, we have employed their local replication and multi-process interpolation mechanisms to realize semi-Lagrangian advection.
+For more details about {\tt p4est} and the level-set methods for distributed-memory systems using efficient {\tt MPI} communications \cite{MPI14}, we refer the reader to their respective manuscripts and handouts.

 \colorsection{Semi-Lagrangian advection} Semi-Lagrangian schemes \cite{Wiin-Nielsen;SemiLagrangian;1958} are extensions of the Courant--Isaacson--Rees method \cite{Courant;Isaacson;Rees:52:On-the-Solution-of-N}.
-Their convergence has been verified for several FBPs with passive transport, where \cref{eq:LevelSetEquation} is hyperbolic.
-For parabolic PDEs, where the Courant--Friedrichs--Lewy (CFL) condition requires $\Delta t \sim \mathcal{O}(h^2)$ for most explicit methods, semi-Lagrangian schemes can also converge with $\Delta t \sim \mathcal{O}(h)$ and the help of frequent reinitialization and velocity smoothing \cite{Strain1999}.
+Practitioners have verified their convergence for several FBPs with passive transport where \cref{eq:LevelSetEquation} is hyperbolic.
+For parabolic PDEs---where the Courant--Friedrichs--Lewy (CFL) condition requires $\Delta t \sim \mathcal{O}(h^2)$ for most explicit methods---semi-Lagrangian schemes can also converge with $\Delta t \sim \mathcal{O}(h)$ if one integrates frequent reinitialization and velocity smoothing \cite{Strain1999}.

 Because of their versatility, unconditional stability, and ease of implementation, practitioners have resorted to semi-Lagrangian methods for solving FBPs in both uniform and adaptive grids.
 Semi-Lagrangian schemes, however, are not conservative and often lead to mass loss when applied to the evolution of the level-set function \cite{GFO18}.
-The idea behind this numerical technique is to approximate the solution to \cref{eq:LevelSetEquation} by integrating the system